hoophq/docs/docs/tutorials/agent.md

 ## Create an Agent

-After signin, a file containing an access token will be available at `$HOME/.hoop/config.toml`.
-We'll be using it to create a new agent in the API
+After logging in, a file containing an access token will be available at `$HOME/.hoop/config.toml`.
+It will be used to create a new agent in the API

 > Only administrators can perform this action.